How much house can I afford?

 - Set aside an emergency fund: Life happens — and sometimes, that means bad things happen.
 In addition to making your regular mortgage payments, you’ll need to stash away money in case, for instance, you lose your job.
-Your emergency fund provides a layer of protection to protect yourself in a worst-case scenario.
+Your emergency fund provides a layer of protection in a worst-case scenario.

 - Budget for ongoing repair-and-maintenance costs: When you’re a renter, a plumbing problem is your landlord’s responsibility.
 When you’re an owner, it’s yours.
 How much you’ll need to spend depends on how old the home is, but even brand new construction will require continued investment for upkeep.

 - Shop around for homeowners insurance: When you buy a house, you need to make sure it’s protected in the event of a disaster.
 Homeowners insurance premiums vary widely depending on what you need in your policy and where you live.
 They are especially high in states prone to natural disasters, like Florida and California.
 Be sure to compare multiple quotes to get solid coverage at a decent price.

 Should I buy a home now or wait?